 Please, give me a beautiful flowery teacup any day.
 No crude sayings, no crass messages.

 Teacups hark back another era when people at least pretended to be prim and proper in public, and followed Emily Post's advice on etiquette.
 No more slurping out of big coffee mugs.

 I received a lovely sampling of teacups after my request in an earlier blog post.
 I have drawn two of the several teacups I have received so far, both of them from a subscriber in Australia.
 She writes that the above tea bowl belongs to her husband.

 The tea bowl's origins can be traced back to the Middle East, and of course to China, where it is still used today.
 I should have made the bottom wider as it was shown in the photo the reader sent me, but I am quite pleased with the flowers.

-Once a month, I will feature more teacups.
+I would love to feature more teacups.